Hristo Botev: Cheta and death

+that I may find my grave.

 Botev devised an ingenious plan for crossing into Ottoman territory without immediately alerting either the Romanian or the Ottoman authorities.
 The rebels, disguised as gardeners, boarded in groups at the Romanian ports of Zimnicea, Turnu Măgurele, Corabia, Bechet the Austro-Hungarian passenger steamship Radetzky.
 When the last group boarded at Bechet the rebels retrieved their concealed weapons and seized control of the ship (this incident was later commemorated in a popular poem and song).

 The company almost immediately became the focus of incessant bashi-bazouk attacks.
 Voinovski displayed some excellent defensive tactics helped by the still high morale and discipline of the company.
-On 18 May the massing bashi-bazouks caught up with the company in force, and Botev had to go to ground on the Milin Kamak Hill some 50 km from the Danube.
+On 18 May, the massing bashi-bazouks caught up with the company in force, and Botev had to go to ground on the Milin Kamak Hill some 50 km from the Danube.

-The monument on top of Mount Okoltchitza commemorates Botev and all those who fell fighting for the independence of Bulgaria.
+The monument on top of Mount Okolchitsa commemorates Botev and all those who were killed fighting for the independence of Bulgaria.

 The next day passed without sighting the enemy, but at this point it was obvious that no local reinforcements could be expected.
-On the morning of 20 May Julian, sentries detected advancing bashi-bazouks and 5 companies of regular Ottoman troops.
-The men immediately took strong positions near Mount Okoltchitza.
+On the morning of 20 May (1 June in the new style), sentries detected advancing bashi-bazouks and five companies of regular Ottoman troops.
 The defense was divided into two sectors, one commanded by Voinovski and the other by Botev.
+Botev was shot dead at the age of 28 by the Ottomans in the evening near Vratsa, after his band had battled a Circassian militia and Ottoman troops at the outskirts of Balkan Mountains.
+It is unknown whether Botev died at Okolchitsa or Vola.
+The locals did not cooperate with his band.
+His band was dismantled after his death.

-Literary works
+Literary works and views

-In 1875 Botev published his poetic works in a book called "Songs and Poems", together with his close associate Bulgarian revolutionary poet and future politician and statesman, Stefan Stambolov.
-Botev's poetry reflected the sentiments of the poor people, filled with revolutionary ideas, struggling for their freedom against both foreign and domestic tyrants.
-His poetry was influenced by the Russian revolutionary democrats and the figures of the Paris Commune.
-Under this influence, Botev rose both as a poet and a revolutionary democrat.
-Many of his poems are imbued with revolutionary zeal and determination, such as My Prayer ("Moyata molitva"), At Farewell ("Na proshtavane"), Hajduks ("Haiduti"), In the Tavern ("V mehanata"), and Struggle ("Borba").
-Others are romantic, balladic (Hadzhi Dimitar).
+Botev published a poem titled "Elegy" in 1870, which begins with "Tell me, tell me, o unhappy people, Who lulls you in the cradle of slavery?", referring to the inaction of Bulgarians and their failure to fight against oppression.
+Botev was an utopian socialist.
+His utopian socialism was seemingly influenced by Russian revolutionaries, such as Nikolay Chernyshevsky and Sergei Nechaev, and the Paris Commune.
+Botev welcomed the ideas about a political and social revolution promoted by the organisers of the Paris Commune.
+In his poem "Why Am I Not?", he attacked contemporary literary figures, such as Petko Slaveykov and Ivan Vazov for what Botev considered their wrong approach to literature and life.
+For example, he could not tolerate Vazov's tendency to omit antagonisms within Bulgarian society.
+In 1875, Botev read the works of Karl Marx and Friedrich Engels, such as the Manifesto of the Communist Party and the first volume of Capital in Russian translation.
+His literary work was influenced by writers Lord Byron, Alexander Pushkin and Mikhail Lermontov.
+In his poems, he included themes from Bulgarian folklore.
+He was also influenced by the poetry and the views of Georgi Rakovski.
+Alexander Herzen and Mikhail Bakunin were the most significant influences on his worldview.